 - Students are required to make arrangements with their faculty advisor or course instructor to determine appropriate course credit for their work.

-- Upon acceptance of a student’s application, the student will be admitted to candidacy status to conduct research at his/her convenience throughout the semester.
+- Upon acceptance of a student’s application, the student will be admitted to candidacy status to conduct research at his/her convenience.

 - Papers may be completed in conjunction with a regular course, independent study, or an honors thesis.